renatabiniek/moodbox/README.md

 ---
 ### Project goals

-* To provide a self support tool with an uncomplicated user interface for people struggling with stress, anxiety, depression and low mood
+* To provide a self-support tool with an uncomplicated user interface for people struggling with stress, anxiety, depression and low mood

-* To create a dynamic collection of simple and accessible strategies for managing common mental health challanges
+* To create a dynamic collection of simple and accessible strategies for managing common mental health challenges

-* To encurage active self care and discovery of own helpful strategies to deal with difficult feelings
+* To encourage active self care and discovery of own helpful strategies to deal with difficult feelings

 * To provide a platform for sharing helpful techniques and seeking support from other people with similar experiences

 * To create a supportive community

-* To encurage active self care
+* To encourage active self care

 * To evoke interest in mental health and normalize mental health issues